chilcano/docker-rtail-server/README.md

 ## 2. Send log events to rTail Server Docker Container

 You can send any type of log events, from a syslog event, an echo message or a log by tailing.
-Before, you have to install rTail application again in the box/VM from you want send log events.
+Before, you have to install rTail application again in the You can send any type of log events, from a syslog event, an echo message or a log by tailing.
+Before, you have to install rTail application again in the box/VM from where you want send log events.
-I have created a Puppet module for rTail and I have added It to a Vagrant box to have the rTail (client) ready to be used.
+I have created a [Puppet module for rTail](https://github.com/chilcano/vagrant-wso2-dev-srv/tree/master/provision/wso2-stack-srv/puppet/modules/rtail_sender) and I have included It to the Vagrant box to have the rTail (client) ready to be used.

 To get a Vagrant box with rTail (client) pre-installed, you could use these Vagrant scripts ([https://github.com/chilcano/vagrant-wso2-dev-srv](https://github.com/chilcano/vagrant-wso2-dev-srv)).